davidwickerhf/instaclient/README.md

 6. [Help - Community](#help-community)
 7. [Credits](#credits)
 8. [License](#license)
+---

 ## Features
 - Scraping
     - Scrape a user's followers (Via scrolling or with GraphQL)
-    - Scraoe a user's following (Via scrolling or with GraphQL)
+    - Scrape a user's following (Via scrolling or with GraphQL)
     - Scrape a Hashtag
     - Scrape a Location
     - Scrape a Profile